nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_clinical_risk_factors.md

 ### Clinical Risk Factors Event data item mapping to FHIR profiles ###

+This Mapping table defines the FHIR elements that SHALL be used to encode the Healthy Child Event Specification data items for each DCH Event Message payload.

+Some common data item mappings, such as patient, publisher or Date/Time of event information, are defined within the [Header mapping table](explore_event_header_design.html) and SHALL be considered in parallel with the payload mapping.

 The Child Health Event data items are fulfilled by elements within the FHIR resources listed below:

 | DCH Data Item          | FHIR resource element                                                 | Mandatory/<br/>/Required<br/>/Optional | Note                    |
 |------------------------|-----------------------------------------------------------------------|----------------------------------------|-------------------------|